manorrock/azure-examples/appservice-docker-graalvm/README.md

-# Create a custom WildFly and deploy it to Azure App Service (using a Docker image)
+# Create a GraalVM application and deploy it to Azure App Service (using a Docker image)

 ## Prerequisites